sandragreiner/secpps-ws/README.md

 # Virtual Format

 For holding the workshop virtually, we plan to use Zoom (the link will be sent out via email) to live-stream all presentations and enable discussions and break-out groups.
 We will additionally rely on a shared online whiteboard to support discussions and creative processes.
-Stay tuned for further information.

 # Registration